wso2/docs-choreo-dev/en/docs/rest-api.md

 ![Manage API lifecycle](assets/img/rest-apis/api-lifecycle-manage.png){.cInlineImage-full}

-Choreo's inbuilt Developer Portal makes it easy for consumers to consume published APIs.
+The inbuilt Choreo Developer Portal makes it easy for consumers to consume published APIs.
 Application developers can discover and invoke published APIs via the Choreo Developer Portal.
-To learn more about the Choreo Developer portal, see [Developer Portal](manage/developer-portal.md)
+To learn more about the Choreo Developer portal, see [Developer Portal](manage/developer-portal.md).

 ## Observability

 Choreo allows you to visualize and monitor the performance of REST APIs deployed on Choreo.
 Choreo has in-built support for viewing the overall status, latencies, throughput data, diagnostic data, and logs.
 Developers can efficiently detect and troubleshoot anomalies in REST APIs using  Choreo Observability.

-For more information about Choreo's observability capabilities, see [Observability](observability/observability-overview.md).
+For more information about observability capabilities of Choreo, see [Observability](observability/observability-overview.md).

 ## Business insights